xy-tech/x330-bios/README.md

 *Do not attempt to run the coreboot bottom chip (ME neutered, IFD unlocked) with the stock BIOS as it will not load.*

 *Do not attempt to just IFD unlock the bottom chip with stock BIOS as it will not load either.
-In short, the bottom chip has to be the untouched stock bottom chip in order for stock BIOS (patched/not patched) to work.*
+In short, the bottom chip has to be untouched in order for stock BIOS (patched/not patched) to work.*

 # License
 GPLv3 for all scripts etc. Proprietary license for Lenovo stuff.
 Pls don't sue me.
 All other stuff belongs to their respective copyright holders